ns1-terraform/terraform-provider-ns1/website/docs/r/apikey.html.markdown

 ## Permissions
 An API key will inherit permissions from the teams it is assigned to.
+If a key is assigned to a team and also has individual permissions set on the key, the individual permissions will be overridden by the inherited team permissions.
+In a future release, setting permissions on a key that is part of a team will be explicitly disabled.

 When a key is removed from all teams completely, it will inherit whatever permissions it had previously.
 If a key is removed from all it's teams, it will probably be necessary to run `terraform apply` a second time to update the keys permissions from it's old team permissions to new key-specific permissions.

 See [the NS1 API docs](https://ns1.com/api#getget-all-account-users) for an overview of permission semantics.

 ## Argument Reference